aaronpowell/db.js/README.md

 	} );
 ```

-A connection is intended to be persisted and you can perform multiple
+A connection is intended to be persisted, and you can perform multiple
 operations while it's kept open.
 Check out the `/tests/specs` folder
 for more examples.